 Through education, research, publishing, and social services, CFI seeks to present affirmative, rational ethical alternatives to the reigning paranormal and religious systems of belief, and works to develop communities where like-minded individuals can meet and share experiences.

 We host numerous educational and social events throughout Michigan.
 Event topics include: science, religion, philosophy, social issues, politics, evolution, morality and ethics, psychology, secularism, atheism, humanism, agnosticism, skepticism, and others.

 We also have an active Secular Service Program to provide CFI members with opportunities to put CFI’s mission into action for the common good through community service and outreach.

-All of our events are open to the public, you do not have to be a
+Nearly all of our events are open to the public.
+You do not have to be a member to attend.

 Visit the Event Calendar to learn about upcoming events.

 CFI Michigan was originally formed as the Freethought Association of West Michigan in 1997 by Jeff Seaver, Don Hansen, and Charles Leedy.
 Originally an informal group of fewer than a dozen members, our membership has since grown to over 400 freethinkers with attendance ranging from 40-550 at our featured lecture events.